We’ve found seven more ways that your local Area Agency on Aging can help you. Seniors, you need to know about this!

 Depending on where you are and what your local agency offers, volunteers may lead classes and activities, spend one-on-one time with seniors who have special needs, and more.

 My personal favorite is the “Foster Grandparents” program that I’ve found at many agencies.
 Foster Grandparents spend hours every week giving one-on-one attention to children, such as holding babies or listening to little ones read stories.
 I still have a while before I can be a Foster Grandparent, but you’d better believe that’s going to be something I do in the future!

 We’ve found even more ways to get help for seniors!

 I thought Part 2 would be the last of this series, but while I was researching this list I found even more ways that your local Area Agency on Aging can help seniors.
-Be sure to check pack for Part 3!
+Be sure to check back for Part 3!